The noisy neighbors

 - An animated insert on Sesame Street has an insomniac living on the second floor of a three-story apartment building.
 His upstairs neighbor snores and his downstairs neighbor sneezes.
 (Watch it here.)

-- In the "Dial M For Monkey" segment of Dexters Laboratory, Magmanamus, a giant magma monster that lives in the center of earth, pounds ceiling of its room with a broom to shout the noise of the city that woke him up.
-When it doesn't work he gets outside.
+- In one "Dial M for Monkey" segment of Dexter's Laboratory, Magmanamus, a giant magma monster that lives in the center of earth, pounds the ceiling of its room with a broom to get the people on the surface to keep it down so he can sleep.
+When it doesn't work, he goes upstairs.